 Make sure to let them know that you agree with the good things if there are some.

-Acknowledge their son/daughters strengths and quality before you tell both of them that parent what they need to work on in order for their children to improve.
+Acknowledge their son/daughter's strengths and qualities before you tell both of them that parent what they need to work on in order for their children to improve.

 Dealing with an angry parent is not an easy task to do.
-There are some people that just have other view and plans for their children and there will be nothing that you can say or do to change their perspective.
-You cant be a good coach, but you can have principles that you will respect, and that is the only thing that you can do.
+There are some people that just have other views and plans for their children and there will be nothing that you can say or do to change their perspective.
+You can't be a good coach, but you can have principles that you will respect, and that is the only thing that you can do.

 ways to deal with parents. ways to deal with parents. ways to deal with parents. ways to deal with parents. ways to deal with parents. ways to deal with parents. ways to deal with parents. ways to deal with parents. ways to deal with parents. ways to deal with parents. ways to deal with parents. ways to deal with parents. ways to deal with parents. ways to deal with parents. ways to deal with parents. ways to deal with parents. ways to deal with parents. ways to deal with parents. ways to deal with parents. ways to deal with parents. ways to deal with parents. ways to deal with parents. ways to deal with parents. ways to deal with parents. ways to deal with parents. ways to deal with parents. ways to deal with parents. ways to deal with parents. ways to deal with parents. ways to deal with parents. ways to deal with parents. ways to deal with parents.